-- There is more unauthorised absence (12% of sessions in maintained schools) than in Wales (10.5%).
-(Welsh Government: Average % of sessions of unauthorised absence in maintained schools, pupils aged 5-15 (2022/23 academic year)) - The School Health Research Network Neath Port Talbot Primary School Students Health and Wellbeing 2022-2023 survey, completed by 1,414 of pupils (year 3 to year 6), reported that 44% of children said that they had been bullied or cyberbullied (27%) in the few months before the survey, slightly less than the national average of 48% and 28% respectively. - The School Health Research Network Neath Port Talbot Secondary School Students Health and Wellbeing 2021/2022 survey, completed by 6,778 of pupils (year 7 to year 11), reported that 33% of children said that they had been bullied or cyberbullied (11%) in the

-- few months before the survey, slightly higher than the national average of 32% and 10% respectively. - The Neath Port Talbot Youth Council's 'Change Starts with You Survey', completed by 1,173 children and young people highlighted racism as the top issue for young people.
+In 2021/22 Neath Port Talbot had an early drop-out rate (vocational qualifications) of 11%, this is lower than the Welsh average (14%) but a considerable increase on the 2018/19 rate of 3%.
+(Welsh Government: Post 16 Statistics based on Lifelong Learning Wales Record (LLWR), Post-16 data collection, Welsh Examinations Database (WED), Pupil Level Annual School Census (PLASC), school attendance data) There is more unauthorised absence (12% of sessions in maintained schools) than in Wales (10.5%).
+(Welsh Government: Average % of sessions of unauthorised absence in maintained schools, pupils aged 5-15 (2022/23 academic year)) - The School Health Research Network Neath Port Talbot Primary School Students Health and Wellbeing 2022-2023 survey, completed by 1,414 of pupils (year 3 to year 6), reported that 44% of children said that they had been bullied or cyberbullied (27%) in the few months before the survey, slightly less than the national average of 48% and 28% respectively. - The School Health Research Network Neath Port Talbot Secondary School Students Health and Wellbeing 2021/2022 survey, completed by 6,778 of pupils (year 7 to year 11), reported that 33% of children said that they had been bullied or cyberbullied (11%) in the few months before the survey, slightly higher than the national average of 32% and 10% respectively. - The Neath Port Talbot Youth Council's 'Change Starts with You Survey', completed by 1,173 children and young people highlighted racism as the top issue for young people.
 Racism is a recent issue highlighted through the survey and has not been evident though other engagement.
 The Youth Council have advised that young people from ethnic minorities have suffered racism in Neath Port Talbot and other Youth Council members have witnessed some forms of racism.
 These issues will be further explored with the Youth Council.

-Our Most Vulnerable Children and Young People.
+Section 5 NEATH PORT TALBOT'S CHILDREN AND YOUNG PEOPLE Our Most Vulnerable Children and Young People.

 - 2,359 (19%) young people aged 16-24 in Neath Port Talbot were disabled under the Equality Act in 2021.
-(Stat Wales) - 8 18-24 year olds were threatened with homelessness in 2021, 42 were homeless and 12 unintentionally homeless in priority need (Stat Wales). - On 31 March 2022 there were 295 children being looked after (Stat Wales). - 6% of children in Neath Port Talbot have caring responsibilities (Census 2021 ONS).

-- 7% of young residents in NPT are gay, lesbian or bisexual and 102 identify as a different gender to sex at birth (Census 2021 ONS) - 516 16-19 and 640 20-24 year olds in Neath Port Talbot receive Personal Independence Payments. - 2.2% of year 11 school leavers in Neath Port Talbot were categorised as NEET (not in education, employment or training), a decrease from the 2.4% in 2022 and just 0.1% higher than the national average.
-(WG NEET figures July 2023).
+(Stat Wales) - 8 18-24 year olds were threatened with homelessness in 2021, 42 were homeless and 12 unintentionally homeless in priority need.
+(Stat Wales) - On 31 March 2022 there were 295 children being looked after.
+(Stat Wales) - 6% of children in Neath Port Talbot have caring responsibilities.
+(Census 2021 ONS) - 7% of young residents in NPT are gay, lesbian or bisexual and 102 identify as a different gender to sex at birth.
+(Census 2021 ONS) - 516 16-19 and 640 20-24 year olds in Neath Port Talbot receive Personal Independence Payments. - 2.2% of year II school leavers in Neath Port Talbot were categorised as NEET (not in education, employment or training), a decrease from the 2.4% in 2022 and just 0.1% higher than the national average.
+(WG NEET figures July 2023)